tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Start by reviewing the bot configuration.
 Open the Amazon Lex console, navigate to the `convertCAD` intent editor on the `Crypto_Converter` bot and highlight the following:

-* As it was presented on the previous demo, you should have created a new slot type called `CryptoCurrency` with three possible values: Bitcoin, Ethereum, and Ripple.
+* As presented in the previous demo, you should have created a new slot type called `CryptoCurrency` with three possible values: Bitcoin, Ethereum, and Ripple.

-* The user can use either the value or the synonyms to refer to the cryptocurrencies while talking to the bot.
+* The user can either use the value or the synonyms to refer to the cryptocurrencies while talking to the bot.

 * Once the new slot type is created, it is possible to add the `crypto` slot to the intent.